 The first of its kind in Illinois, the Food Allergy Program seeks to improve the lives of children and families affected by food allergy.
-Our experts provide evaluation services and comprehensive treatment, including education on food avoidance and managing allergic reactions.
+Our experts provide evaluation services and comprehensive treatment, including skin prick testing, food challenges, oral immunotherapy, and education on food avoidance and managing allergic reactions.

 Your support is vital in helping us continue to make a difference in the lives of patients and families.
 Lurie Children's relies on philanthropic funding to enhance its programs, services and research for children.
 To learn more, please e-mail the Ann & Robert H. Lurie Children’s Hospital of Chicago Foundation at email@example.com or call 312.227.7500.